Skip to main content

 The main operations that a user can perform on the Builder module are:

-• Create a data product/component using a template
+• Create a system/component using a template, e.g. a data product

-• View the software catalog/data products and their details
+• View the software catalog/project tab and their details

 • Build and deploy: test policies, create a draft release, update/promote the release, deploy/undeploy a release